Mobility Program Guidelines 2019

 Applicants must advise whether their Mobility Project will incorporate a language training component in the Host Location.

-If yes, Applicants will need to indicate the name of the provider and the name of the course (if known).
+If yes, Applicants will need to indicate the name of the provider, the name of the course (if known) and the total number of hours of formal language training to be undertaken.

 This selection criterion will be assessed as either "met" or "not met".